 Our Saturday planned celebration got underway on Friday evening with a casual dinner consisting of a white bean chili, salad of romaine, orange segments & avocado, homemade cornbread served with a crock of sweet aguave butter.

 The Mardis Gras celebration dinner was the early highlight of the night.
-Gerry our chef, made the best pot of gumbo I have ever eaten.
+We prepared the best pot of gumbo ever!
 The recipe is one I had collected from an issue of Cooks magazine.
 The perfect roux created a great base for this savory melange of vegetables, meats & fish.
 Guests ladled big portions of gumbo onto a base of

 white rice.
 A basket of perfectly fried hush puppies accompanied the dinner.
 Now no Nawlins dinner is complete with out collards.
 Ours was prepared with red onions sauteed in bacon, braised & finished with red wine vinegar & a touch of brown sugar.